We are advancing three clinical programs of Facilitated Allo-HSCT Therapy.

 FREEDOM-1: A Phase 3 trial in living donor kidney transplant

 We are currently evaluating FCR001 in FREEDOM-1, a randomized, controlled, open-label, multi-center Phase 3 trial in the United States.
 This registration trial is designed to assess the safety and efficacy of FCR001 in first-time living donor kidney transplant (LDKT) recipients, where FCR001 is administered the day after the kidney transplant.
 The goal of the FREEDOM-1 trial is to assess the potential of FCR001 to induce durable immune tolerance to the transplanted kidney without the need for chronic immunosuppression to prevent graft rejection.
 Based on the data generated from our Phase 2 trial, FCR001 has been granted Regenerative Medicine Advanced Therapy (RMAT) and Orphan Drug designations by the U.S. Food and Drug Administration (FDA) in this indication.

 FREEDOM-2: A Phase 2 trial in delayed tolerance kidney transplant

-FREEDOM-2 will be a Phase 2 trial to evaluate the potential for FCR001 to induce durable immune tolerance in patients who have previously received a kidney from a living donor, a process called delayed tolerance.
+FREEDOM-2 is a Phase 2 trial to evaluate the potential for FCR001 to induce durable immune tolerance in patients who have previously received a kidney from a living donor, a process called delayed tolerance.
 In this trial, FCR001 will be administered between three to twelve months after the initial kidney transplant.

-FREEDOM-3 will be a Phase 2 trial exploring the safety and clinical activity of FCR001 in patients with a severe form of scleroderma.
+FREEDOM-3 is a Phase 2 trial exploring the safety and clinical activity of FCR001 in patients with a severe form of scleroderma.
 Scleroderma is a complex and heterogeneous systemic autoimmune disease affecting multiple tissues and organs.
 We believe that positive proof of concept data in this trial could support the potential applicability of FCR001 to other severe, systemic autoimmune diseases.